lessergood/wp-plugin-lessergood-paypal-donate/README.md

 }
 ```

-Specific styles for each donation type: once, monthly, and yearly
+Specific button styles for each donation type: once, monthly, and yearly
 ```
 .lg-donate-button-once{
     /* your styles go below here */